-Health professionals, including otolaryngologists (ear, nose, and throat doctors), pediatricians, and audiologists, use a combination of methods to diagnose auditory neuropathy.
+Health professionals, including otolaryngologists (ear, nose, and throat doctors), pediatricians, and audiologists, use a combination of methods to diagnose ANSD.
 These include tests of auditory brainstem response (ABR) and otoacoustic emissions (OAE).
-The hallmark of auditory neuropathy is a negligible or very abnormal ABR reading together with a normal OAE reading.
-A normal OAE reading is a sign that the outer hair cells are working normally.
+The hallmark of auditory neuropathy is a negligible or very abnormal ABR reading together with a normal hair cell function either through an OAE or cochlear microphonic measurement from the ABR.

 - What is auditory processing?

-Children with APD often do not recognize subtle differences between sounds in words,even though the sounds themselves are loud and clear.
+Children with Auditory Processing Disorder (APD) often do not recognize subtle differences between sounds in words, even though the sounds themselves are loud and clear.
 For example, the request “Tell me how a chair and a couch are alike” may sound to a child with APD like “Tell me how a couch and a chair are alike.”
 It can even be understood by the child as “Tell me how a cow and a hair are alike.”
 These kinds of problems are more likely to occur when a person with APD is in a noisy environment or when he or she is listening to complex information.